 If that’s your previous employer, it may not hurt to research your employer’s pension.
 Figure out how much money they have on the books.
 Is the pension underfunded?
 That’s likely the case with many pensions today.

 If you decide to take a one-time payment, you’ll be investing the money yourself.
 And, as with any investment, that carries risk.

-Historically, the stock market has done well on very long timelines but has done relatively poorly on short timelines.
-When you don’t annuitize and instead take a larger one-time payment, you’re trading the risk the pension goes insolvent (i.e. goes under because it runs out of money) for the risk of the stock market.
-Both are risks.
+Historically, the stock market has done well on very long timelines, but has done relatively poorly on short ones.
+When you take a large one-time payment, you’re trading the risk the pension goes insolvent (i.e. goes under because it runs out of money) for the risk of the stock market.

-Remember, an annuity is usually a very expensive investment product that should be avoided.
+Remember, an annuity is an investment product.
 An annuity is a thing.
 It’s a noun.

-Annuitization is different: it’s a payment option you can take when dealing with a large pot of money.
-It’s a process – a verb.
+Annuitization is a payment option you can take when dealing with a large pot of money.
+It’s a process (i.e., a verb).